-In part 2 of our 3-part blog series on data protection for CARICOM and the public sector, our Director of Public Sector, Eamonn Sheehy, discusses the implications around data sovereignty for government clouds.
+In part 2 of our 3-part blog series on data protection for CARICOM and the public sector, our Director of Public Sector, Eamonn Sheehy, discusses the implications of data sovereignty for government clouds.

 For the sake of simplicity, we have broken down the risk issues into two parts, namely: